signalfx/splunk-otel-android/README.md

   This can be used to provide customizations of the spans that are emitted by the library.
 Examples
   include: removing spans altogether from export, removing span attributes, changing span attributes or changing the span name.
 See the javadoc on the `SpanFilterBuilder` class for more details.
+- `renderDurationPollingIntervalMs(int)` :
+  Set/change the default polling interval for slow/frozen render detection, in milliseconds.
+  Default is 1000ms.
+Passing zero will disable the slow render detection.

 #### APIs provided by the `SplunkRum` instance: